remy/remysharp.com/public/drafts/commit-to-contribute.md

 # Commit to contribute

-This morning I started my day thinking that I would try to find a little time to work on [nodemon](http://nodemon.io) and woke up to a new pull request that fixed a small bug.
+One morning I started my day thinking that I would try to find a little time to work on [nodemon](http://nodemon.io) and woke up to a new pull request that fixed a small bug.

 The only problem with the pull request was that it didn't have tests and didn't follow the contributing guidelines (which results in the automated deploy not actually running).
 The thread of replies didn't go too well...

 <!--more-->

+<small>This post was originally published on [A List Apart](http://alistapart.com/article/commit-to-contribute) (in June 2016), and reprinted with the permission of A List Apart and the author, me.</small>

 ---